 Title V, Septic Systems and Bedroom Counts

-One other important subject revolving around the Title V and septic systems is the proper representation of bedrooms in a home.
+One other crucial subject revolving around the Title V and septic systems is the proper representation of bedrooms in a home.

-Septic systems are rated according their bedroom capacity.
-When someone says the septic system is "rated" for four bedrooms it means that the system will handle the waste generated by four bedrooms.
-It has nothing to do with the amount of bathrooms in a home!
+Septic systems are rated according to their bedroom capacity.
+When someone says the septic system is "rated" for four bedrooms, it means that the system will handle the waste generated by four bedrooms.
+It has nothing to do with the number of bathrooms in a home!

 The problem, however, is that if this home has a septic system that is rated for only three bedrooms, it is not a four bedroom home and should not be marketed as such.

 As a Realtor, whenever there is any doubt about the bedroom count, records should be verified to determine the correct information.
 This information can be found at the local board of health.
-This information is found on the septic design.
-If there has been a Title V inspection already done on the property it can be found on the report as well.
+This information is located in the septic design.
+If there has been a Title V inspection already done on the property, it can be found on the report as well.

 Thinking of selling a home condo or other Real Estate in Ashland, Bellingham, Framingham, Franklin, Grafton, Holliston, Hopedale, Hopkinton, Medway, Mendon, Milford, Southboro, Westboro, Northboro, Shrewsbury, Northbridge, Whitinsville, Upton, Uxbridge, Bellingham, and Douglas?
 Get in touch I would love to interview for the chance to represent your best interests.